Suspended Minnesota players get their turn in hearings

 The players have denied any wrongdoing and remain enrolled at Minnesota.
 The hearing stems from an incident in September, when a woman alleged that she was pressured into having sex with multiple players at an apartment after the team's season-opening win.

 Minneapolis authorities twice declined to charge any of the players, citing a lack of evidence.
-But the school conducted a Title IX investigation that concluded the players violated the student conduct code
+But the school conducted a Title IX investigation that concluded that the players violated the student conduct code and recommended expulsion for Ray Buford Jr., Carlton Djam, KiAnte Hardin, Dior Johnson and Tamarion Johnson; one-year suspensions for Seth Green, Kobe McCrary, Mark Williams and Antoine Winfield Jr.; and probation for Antonio Shenault.

+The three-person panel will have one week to come to a decision, which can be appealed to the university provost and then, if need be, in federal court.
+The guidelines require that a majority of the panel decide it was ''more than likely'' that the accused violated the conduct code.
+That is far different from a court of law requiring a unanimous ruling from a jury that a crime was committed beyond a reasonable doubt.